xebia-functional/fetch/docs/src/tut/index.md

 ## Remote data

 Fetch is a library for making access to data both simple & efficient.
-Fetch is specially useful when querying data that has a latency cost, such as databases or web services.
+Fetch is especially useful when querying data that has a latency cost, such as databases or web services.

 ## Define your data sources

-For telling `Fetch` how to get the data you want, you must implement the `DataSource` typeclass.
+To tell Fetch how to get the data you want, you must implement the `DataSource` typeclass.
 Data sources have a `fetch` method that defines how to fetch such a piece of data.

 Data Sources take two type parameters: